SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 >
 >13.2.2 Total greenhouse gas emissions per year

-This target is interpreted to cover research about
+This target is interpreted to cover research which mention national policies, strategies and planning and also:
-  - national policies, strategies and planning related to climate change mitigation and adaptation actions, including  reduction of greenhouse gases (phrase 1)
+  - climate change mitigation and adaptation actions, including  reduction of greenhouse gases (phrase 1)
-  - national policies, strategies and planning related to reducing the indicators of climate change & their impacts (phrase 2)
+  - reducing the indicators of climate change & their impacts (phrase 2)
-  - national policies, strategies and planning related to international frameworks for action (phrase 3)
+  - international frameworks for action, or climate change integration into policy (phrase 3)

+We consider [nationally determined contributions](https://www.un.org/en/climatechange/all-about-ndcs) (Paris agreement) and adaptation communications as a form of national policy/strategy/planning.

 Carbon capture/storage technology can contribute to climate mitigation (i.e. reduction of GHG) but in order to be consistent with our  interpretation method, any papers concerning it must relate the work to climate mitigation or reductions of GHG to be included.
 The same would apply to reforestation or other mitigation measures.
 Thus these are not included as individual search terms but assumed to be included in the given phrases.